freerflag HKLIN foo.mtz HKLOUT foo_out.mtz

 This program is used to tag each reflection with a flag.
 It is strongly recommended to use the keyword UNIQUE, when the resulting reflection file will contain all possible (h k l) for the structure spacegroup and for the defined resolution.
 This file will be used for refinement and the tagged reflections used for the calculation of `Free R factors' (reference ).
 Alternatively, the uniqueify script can be used.

 This master list of FreeR assignments can then be transferred to any new data sets, or to isomorphous data sets such as substrate complexes.
 This is important if you plan to start refinement against new data using the previously refined model (as we all do!), or if you are combining different methods of refinement.
 In these cases it is essential to tag the SAME reflections.

-This can be done by generating an mtz file with FreeR flags (the uniqueify script is recommended), then using the program MTZ2VARIOUS to convert it to any other (non-CCP4) format with the appropriate flag.
+This can be done by generating an mtz file with FreeR flags, then using the program MTZ2VARIOUS to convert it to any other (non-CCP4) format with the appropriate flag.
 These formats use different conventions to indicate the free and working sets:

 |Program:||Convention for free and working set flags:|

 |CCP4||assigns the flag FreeR_flag to be 0 for the free set and 1,...n-1 for the working set.|

 |XPLOR||assigns the flag TEST to be 1 for the free set and 0 for the working set.|

 |CNS||assigns the flag TEST to be 1 for the free set and 0,2,...n-1 for the working set.|

 |SHELX||assigns a flag with -1 for the free set and 1 for the working set.|

 |TNT||assigns a flag with 0 to indicate the free set.|